-The Google Translate node allows you to automate work in Google Translate, and integrate Google Translate with other applications. n8n has built-in support for a wide range of Google Translate features, including translating languages.
+Use the Google Translate node to automate work in Google Translate, and integrate Google Translate with other applications. n8n has built-in support for a wide range of Google Translate features, including translating languages.

 On this page, you'll find a list of operations the Google Translate node supports and links to more resources.

 Refer to Google Translate credentials for guidance on setting up authentication.

 For usage examples and templates to help you get started, take a look at n8n's Google Translate integrations list

 - Translate data

 This workflow allows you to translate text from English to German using the Google Translate node.
 You can also find the workflow on the website.
 This example usage workflow uses the following nodes. - Start - Google Translate